-Applying MDE to the development of enterprise systems has the potential to greatly help in the fulfillment of their particular characteristics [3].
-Enterprise management systems present between them many similarities in the software infrastructure and basic requirements, such as communications, or data persistence.
-These requirements can be captured in model and transformation definitions.
+Applying MDE to the development of enterprise systems has the potential to greatly help in the fulfillment of their particular characteristics (Frankel, 2003).
+Enterprise management systems present many similarities in the software infrastructure and basic requirements such as communications, or data persistence, which can be captured in model and transformation definitions.

 The usage of MDE techniques allows the automation of specific operations and brings "information hiding" principles to the development process, fostering specialization.
-Work towards solving specific enterprise domain problems using MDE has been performed recently and has shown positive results [4, 5].
+Work towards solving specific enterprise domain problems using MDE has been performed recently and has shown positive results (Quartel, 2008) (White, 2007).